When Fake Science Causes Real Harm

 This Shit Happens All the Time

 They’re not the first to do this.
 Fake science protected the reputation of asbestos for decades.
-GMO seed companies gatekeep researchers from publishing unfavorable research about the safety and performance of their products.
+GMO seed companies gatekeep researchers (by law) from publishing unfavorable research about the safety and performance of their products.
 Exxon spent millions over decades to spread disinformation about the dangers of global warming.
 The list goes on and on.

 - Fake: Conduct counterfeit science and try to pass it off as legitimate research